Updated on September 6, 2022

 Does Insurance Cover Ptosis Eye Surgery?

 Health insurance covers ptosis surgery when the procedure is deemed medically necessary.
+This means the drooping of the upper eyelid impedes vision.

-How Do You Know if Ptosis Repair Surgery is Medically Necessary?
+How Do You Know if Ptosis Repair Surgery Is Medically Necessary?

 If your drooping eyelid interferes with your ability to see clearly, your doctor will order the surgery as medically necessary.
 This is almost always the case with severe ptosis.